Netflix/lemur/docs/administration.rst

 Lemur will attempt 3x times to resolve a pending certificate.
 This can at times result into 3 duplicate certificates, if all certificate attempts get resolved.

+**Certificate re-issuance**

+When a cert is reissued (i.e. a new certificate is minted to replace it), *and* the re-issuance either fails or succeeds but the certificate has no associated endpoints (meaning the subsequent rotation step will not occur), Lemur will send a notification via email to the certificate owner.
+This notification is disabled by default;
+to enable it, you must set the option ``--notify`` (when using cron) or the configuration parameter ``ENABLE_REISSUE_NOTIFICATION`` (when using celery).

 **Certificate rotation**